Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Level A1-A2 (120-549 points): Beginner/Elementary

-Skills: You understand isolated phrases and common expressions.
+Skills: You understand isolated sentences and common expressions.
 You can communicate in very simple and familiar situations.

 In a professional context: This level is insufficient for most positions requiring English.
-You will need to improve significantly to meet standard professional requirements.
+You will need to progress significantly to meet standard professional requirements.

-Priority: Consolidate grammatical foundations and develop your fundamental vocabulary.
+Priority: Consolidate basic grammar and develop fundamental vocabulary.

 Level B1 (550-784 points): Intermediate

-Skills: You understand the main points of conversations on familiar topics.
-You can manage in most travel situations and follow the gist of meetings on predictable subjects.
+Skills: You understand the main points of a conversation on familiar topics.
+You can manage in most travel situations and follow the gist of meetings on predictable themes.

-In a professional context: This level is acceptable for positions with occasional English use (reading simple emails, understanding basic documents).
+In a professional context: This level is acceptable for roles involving occasional use of English (reading simple emails, understanding basic documents).
 However, it remains insufficient for international roles or English-speaking companies.

-Note: Many business schools require a minimum of 785 points (B2 threshold), so a score of 750 is generally not enough to validate your degree.
+Note: Many top schools require a minimum of 785 points (B2 threshold), so a score of 750 is usually not enough to validate your degree.

 Level B2 (785-944 points): Independent

-Skills: You understand technical discussions in your field of specialization.
-You communicate fluently with native English speakers and actively participate in meetings in English.
+Skills: You understand technical discussions in your area of specialization.
+You communicate fluently with native English speakers and actively participate in English meetings.

-In a professional context: This is the minimum threshold required by most top business and engineering schools (generally 785-850 points).
+In a professional context: This is the minimum threshold required by most top business and engineering schools (usually 785-850 points).
 This level allows you to work effectively in an international environment.

 Important Thresholds: